 Submitting Your Membership Application

--Applications can be dropped off at THE HUB during weekend services or at The Tabernacle during office hours (Tuesday-Friday 9:00am-1:00pm).
+- Applications can be dropped off at THE HUB during weekend services or at The Tabernacle during office hours (Monday-Thursday 9:00am-1:00pm).

 Why should I become a member?